Weatherization Crew Member I

 Work Schedule: Monday-Friday 7:00 a.m. to 4:00 p.m.

-Under general supervision, the incumbent performs a variety of weatherization duties/tasks for the Energy, Education & Environmental Services Program.
+Under the general supervision of the Weatherization Field Supervisor and a Crew Member II, the incumbent performs a variety of weatherization duties/tasks for the Energy, Education & Environmental Services Program.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Conducts combustion appliance safety checks and blower door test.

 2. Completes and maintains all required clients files, forms and document on a per-home basis.

 3. Ensures the proper use and maintenance of assigned program vehicles, tools and equipment.

 4. Performs weatherization activities in accordance with applicable federal/state regulations and utility contracts to ensure consistent quality of work production.

 5. Installs vents and insulates attics; weatherstrip/caulk, repairs or replaces windows; installs glass, water heater blankets and storm windows; performs minor home repairs incidental to weatherization.

 6. Arrive with clean uniforms and have all required equipment to perform the job.

 8. Attends required work related training session as directed, performs other duties and works overtime as required.